dc-mak/NumLin/write-up/response.md

 final paper.
-If an expression is syntactically type-checked, then for an arbitrary number of steps (k), under *any* substitution of free fractional-permission variables, linear variables (with a suitable heap) and intuitionistic variables, that suitable heap and substituted expression are in the computational interpretation (explained in English in the paper) of the (substituted) type of that expression.
+If an expression is syntactically type-checked, then for an arbitrary number of steps (k), under *any* substitution of free fractional-permission variables, linear variables (with a suitable heap) and intuitionistic variables, that suitable heap and expression are in the computational interpretation of the type of that expression.

     The "computational interpretation" just identifies executions that do no un- or ill-defined behaviours (eg, adding a boolean or an integer).